 Millions Saved: Proven Successes in Global Health (cited here as Levine et al. 2004) is a publication by the Center for Global Development with 20 case studies on large-scale success stories; it has been cited multiple times as an example of success stories in international aid.4 It is not a complete list,5 and we have not relied on it exclusively, but it is the only compilation of large-scale success stories we have found (in global health or in other areas) that is relatively clear about its information sources and about its criteria.6 We have done some vetting of its conclusions and feel that it is generally a fairly reliable source.7 It is our primary source for "macro" evidence.

-Since we seek to identify the most promising programs, we rely on experts who explicitly seek to compare interventions - using reasonably clear, consistent, and transparent criteria, and without the aim of advocating for a particular charity.
-We have essentially only found one suitable source (as the authors for the below three publications overlap heavily).
+Since we seek to identify the most promising programs, we have sought out experts who explicitly seek to compare interventions - using reasonably clear, consistent, and transparent criteria, and without the aim of advocating for a particular charity.
+We have essentially only found one suitable source (as the authors for the below three publications overlap heavily); In 2011, we began to find major issues with the dominant methodology used by these sources (explicit cost-effectiveness analysis), and we have accordingly lowered the weight we place on these sources.
 We welcome referrals to any suitable sources we may have missed.

 Disease Control Priorities in Developing Countries, 2nd edition is a publication produced for the World Bank (and in collaboration with the World Health Organization) by over 300 contributors.8 It provides information on a variety of health programs, discussing how they're implemented, potential risks and concerns, and estimated cost-effectiveness.

-We use the work of the 2008 Copenhagen Consensus, a panel of experts that explicitly aimed to answer the question: "Imagine you had $75bn to donate to worthwhile causes.
+We have examined the work of the 2008 Copenhagen Consensus, a panel of experts that explicitly aimed to answer the question: "Imagine you had $75bn to donate to worthwhile causes.
 What would you do, and where should we start?"9

 The Copenhagen Consensus lists 30 ranked areas to focus on.10 Its scope is broader than ours, covering a variety of topics.
 We read the papers that were directly relevant to our focus areas11 and flagged endorsed programs.